IkuinenPadawan/lotto-app/README.md

 _Example 3 - Main method is fairly short.
 It checks whether command line argument is usable with a method, if not it invokes a different method to ask for unique numbers and then runs the lottery._
 ![exMain](https://user-images.githubusercontent.com/52252895/67207920-32802a80-f41d-11e9-896c-61724ad9320f.PNG)

-_Example 4 - Static variable where user can change lottery parameters and some wordings._
+_Example 4 - Static variables where user can change lottery parameters and some wordings._
 ![exStatic](https://user-images.githubusercontent.com/52252895/67207921-32802a80-f41d-11e9-8031-8286d3dd1c39.PNG)

 ## Code Examples